MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/cmmi-process-workflow.md

 -   The team updates the status to **Resolved** when code development is finished and system tests have passed.
 -   Lastly, the team or product owner moves the requirement to **Closed** when the product owner agrees that it has been implemented according to the Acceptance Criteria and passed all validation tests.

-### Update status with Kanban or task boards
+### Update status with Kanban or taskboards

-Teams can use the [Kanban board](../../boards/kanban-basics.md) to update the status of requirements, and the [sprint task board](../../sprints/task-board.md) to update the status of tasks.
+Teams can use the [Kanban board](../../boards/kanban-basics.md) to update the status of requirements, and the [sprint taskboard](../../sprints/task-board.md) to update the status of tasks.
 Dragging items to a new state column updates both the State and Reason fields.

 <img src="../../boards/_img/ALM_CC_MoveCard.png" alt="Web portal, Track progress on the Kanban board" style="border: 2px solid #C3C3C3;" />